abdkumar/Time-Series-Forecasting/Car Demand Forecasting/README.md

 ### Exploratory Data Analysis
   - Training data contains only date, hour & demand columns.
 We had to create additional features from the given date column.
   - Also, date and hour columns have non continuios data.
 So, we cannot use regular time series forecasting models like ARIMA, SARIMA etc.,
+  - We can convert the panel data (time series) into normal data which is required for traditional regression models
   - Created month, day, week_of_year, day_of_week, quarter & other time related features from the date column
   - Since, car demand will be high during weekends compared to weekdays, we can create a is_weekend column from day_of_week
-  - Car data is collected in Karnataka state, Using holidays pacakge loaded Karnataka holidays data for the year 2018 - 2022.
+  - Car data is collected in Karnataka state, Using holidays pacakge loaded Karnataka holidays data for the year 2018 to 2022.
 As car demand will be in peak, during public holidays
   - Distribution of hour v/s demand confirms that hour has varying impact on demand.
 Grouped hour into categories like Early Morning, Morning, Afternoon etc.,
   - Applied Sine & Cosine transformations on cyclic features like hour of day, day of week & month of year